 The department is involved in medical student education during all four years of medical school.
-Faculty members contribute heavily to both classroom and bedside teaching during the first two years, in areas such as physical diagnosis, evidence-based medicine and clinical ethics.
+Faculty members contribute heavily to both classroom and bedside teaching during the first two years, in clinically oriented areas such as physical diagnosis, ultrasound and clinical correlations.

-During the third and fourth years, the department is responsible for a 12-week third-year clerkship and a wide variety of fourth-year electives.
+During the third and fourth years, the department is responsible for a 12-week third-year clerkship, an acting internship experience and a wide variety of fourth-year electives.

 Residency and Fellowships